line/armeria/site/src/sphinx/server-http-file.rst

     // The content of the file can now be retrieved from memory.
     HttpData content = aggregated.content();

+Note that an aggregated :api:`HttpFile` is not linked in any way from the :api:`HttpFile` it was aggregated from, which means the content and attributes of the aggregated :api:`HttpFile` does not change when the original :api:`HttpFile` changes.
+Use ``HttpFile.ofCached()`` instead if such behavior is necessary.

 Building ``AggregatedHttpFile`` from ``HttpData``
 -------------------------------------------------